 Paid Ads Reporting Metrics

 Most Google Ads accounts are drowning in data but starving for insight.
-The difference between a report that informs decisions and one that simply fills a dashboard comes down to knowing which metrics actually matter β and why.
+However, the problem is not the lack of numbers on a dashboard.
+It is knowing which metrics actually matter and when they should influence a decision.

 Reporting on the wrong metrics leads to confident decisions in the wrong direction.